 - 7.1 The Capital Outturn report to Cabinet on the 1 August 2023 updated the total capital resources available for the period 2022 to 2027.
 It has been possible to fund the proposed capital programme 2023-2028.
-However, due to the continued risk of increases in material costs and reduced capital receipts from property sales, heightened monitoring will be ongoing and may require revision to funding sources or reprofiling and rephasing of schemes as appropriate. - 7.2 The Table below provides details of the revised estimated capital resources for the period 2023-2028, updated for amendments and rephasing detailed in sections 3 and new bids detailed in section 5 above.
+However, due to the continued risk of increases in material costs and reduced capital receipts from property sales, heightened monitoring will be ongoing and may require revision to funding sources or reprofiling and rephasing of schemes as appropriate.
+Appendix 3 shows how each project in the Programme for 2023 -2028 is funded. - 7.2 The Table below provides details of the revised estimated capital resources for the period 2023-2028, updated for amendments and rephasing detailed in sections 3 and new bids detailed in section 5 above.
 Where rephasing is made between years, the funding will follow.
 Where external borrowing is required the borrowing costs are included in the revenue estimates.
 The revenue budget will be amended as part of the estimates process to reflect this position.
 These changes are reported as part of the Financial Plan 2023-2028 on this Cabinet Agenda.